393projectKindaEbay/kinda_Ebay/README.md

 #GENERAL GUIDE
 -------------------
 *The kinda_Ebay-main.zip contains our code for the website.
 The products/tests.py and signup/tests.py contain our code for the unit test and Test Coverage Report.pdf contains the test coverage report.
-The(   )file contains our data used for the project.
+The ```db.sqlite3```file contains our data used for the project.

 #MAINTAINERS & DEVELOPERS